 Youth & Schools Programming

 Growing Hope provides school and youth programming which involve classroom, after-school, and summer educational opportunities for young people.
 During the school year, this includes nutrition-focused after-school programs and classroom lessons.
 During the summer, teen interns act as peer educators, older youth gain job skills through an employment program, and younger kids learn about healthy eating in garden-based nutrition education programs.
 Additionally, many schools groups participate in our school and community garden start-up training, and youth groups are regular volunteers.
+Download the attachment at the bottom of this page to learn more about our 2013 summer activities!

 After-School & Summer Learning: Whether through dyanamic and hands-on classroom activities or after-school cooking and gardening programs, our work uses an empowering approach to support students making healthier lifestyle choices.